A Parallel-in-Time Combination Method for Parabolic Problems: Introduction

 In this article we will focus on Rothe's method, but instead of a uniform discretization in space, we will use a sparse grid approach \cite{Bungartz.Griebel:2004} to discretize the elliptic problems at each time step in the form of the so-called combination method \cite{Griebel1992}.
 This alleviates the curse of dimension and practically allows values of $d$ up to six.
 It exploits the fact that the resulting elliptic problems in the time step sequence (right hand side and boundary conditions permitting) generally have a smooth solution in each time step (perhaps except for the first one).
 This is due to the smoothing effect of $\cal L$ over time.
 The sparse grid combination method involves solving the elliptic problems discretized as several different subproblems on (mostly) anisotropic grids $\Omega_l$, with mesh sizes $h_l=(2^{-l_1}, \ldots, 2^{-l_d})$, where

 and $L$ is the level of the corresponding classical discretization with uniform mesh size $(2^{-L},\ldots,2^{-L})$ in each time step of Rothe's method, which would be prohibitive due to the curse of dimension.
+These solutions of the subproblems on these coarse anisotropic meshes are then combined to obtain a solution on the sparse grid associated to level $L$.
+We refer to \cref{fig:combination_technique} for a two dimensional example of the different subproblems and their combination for $L = 3$.
 For practical reasons, we also consider a coarsest minimal level $l>L_0:=(L_{0,1}, \ldots, L_{0,d})$.
 All these different subproblems of the combination method per each time step can be solved completely in parallel, which is a {\em second scale of parallelization}.
 Only their solutions have to be combined properly, which involves communication and some sequential computations.
 Third, for the solution of each of the subproblems on the levels $l$ of the combination method and for each time step, we use a domain decomposition method, which is based on the space filling curve approach.
 It was already developed and analyzed in detail in \cite{Griebel2023}.
-Thus, the resulting subdomain problems per subproblem (pus a coarse scale problem) of the combination method for each time step can also be treated in parallel, which involves a {\em third scale of parallelization}.
+Thus, the resulting subdomain problems per subproblem (plus a coarse scale problem) of the combination method for each time step can also be treated in parallel, which involves a {\em third scale of parallelization}.